isomerpages/gb-assist/pages/solutionrepo/solution432.md

 #### Description

-"Instant cost savings (up to 80%) and sales growth (up to 50%) platform for all F&Bs (Quick Service, Full Service, Kiosk, Catering) across in-store and out-of-store channels.
+Instant cost savings (up to 80%) and sales growth (up to 50%) platform for all F&Bs (Quick Service, Full Service, Kiosk, Catering) across in-store and out-of-store channels.

 Full Integrated solution that can also be used individually without changing POS:
 1) In-store Self-ordering and Reservation